lorin/booknotes/Field-Guide-To-Understanding-Human-Error.md

 Initiatives that try to suppress the number of reported incidents see safety as an absence of negatives.
 These might actually harm safety in the long run.

+A commitment to zero suggests that we must manipulate a dependent variable.
+This has got things upside-down.

+At the thin edge of the wedge, holes in layers of defense and formally reported incidents are no longer the herald of accidents or fatalities.
+Normal work is.

+How do you make ‘human error’ go away?
+The answer isn’t as simple as the question.
+A ‘human error’ problem, after all, is an organizational problem.
+It is at least as complex as the organization that has helped create it.

+Hard fixes change something fundamental about, or in, the organization.
+This makes them hard.
+But it also makes them real fixes.

+Reprimanding “Bad Apples” is like peeing in your pants.
+You did something about the problem and feel relieved.
+But then it gets cold and uncomfortable.
+And you look like a fool.

 ## Notes